 There is no need to worry as there are simple ways to deal with this problem.

 The Possible Causes of Mac Restart Error.

-If you do not regularly update your MacOS, you may get Kernel Panic errors regularly.
-You should let your operating system update automatically.
+Using outdated MacOSIf you do not regularly update your macOS, you may get Kernel Panic errors regularly.
+It would be best if you let your operating system update automatically.

 The steps listed below will help you identify and solve hardware and software issues that cause Kernel Panic in Mac.